bloominstituteoftechnology/webapi-i-challenge/README.md

   ```
 - Install [Postman](https://www.getpostman.com/) so you can make requests and
   examine responses. - DONE √
-- Run `npm start` to start the server.
+- Run `npm start` to start the server. - DONE √
-- Implement hangman in `src/app.js` as per the instructions below.
+- Implement hangman in `src/app.js` as per the instructions below. - OKAY √
 - To test your application at any point, run `npm start` to start the server.
   Then, you can make requests to `http://localhost:3000` in Postman or in your
   browser!
 To make POST requests, you'll need to use Postman.
 Craft the
-  corrrect requests to play hangman and test your implementation!
+  corrrect requests to play hangman and test your implementation! - OKAY√

 ## Instructions
 You'll develop a version of Hangman that can be played by making HTTP requests!